 Mello-Roos taxes are a special type of tax that impacts some properties in California.
-Properties that are subject to it can have an additional levy that ranges from $300 to $3,600 or more per year.
+Properties that are subject to it can have an additional levy of 1 percent to 1.5 percent at initial assessment, plus an increase of as much as 2 percent per year.
 Since Mello-Roos taxes are imposed by the government, there is essentially nothing that buyers of properties in existing Mello-Roos districts can do about the taxes, but they can use the presence of the tax as a negotiating point for their purchases.

 Instead of negotiating Mello-Roos taxes, another option is to avoid properties that are subject to them.
 Since the Mello-Roos Act was passed in 1982, communities that predate that period are rarely subject to it.
 In addition, while Mello-Roos bonds can last as long as 40 years, they can also be much shorter.
-According to Riverside County's executive office, Mello-Roos obligations usually last 20 to 30 years, meaning that properties built between 1983 and 1993 are likely to have their Mello-Roos obligations expire any time after 2013. t is also easy to tell whether or not a property is subject to Mello-Roos, since it must be disclosed as a part of a transaction.
+Mello-Roos obligations usually last 20 to 30 years, meaning that properties built between 1988 and 1998 are likely to have their Mello-Roos obligations expire any time after 2018.
+It is also easy to tell whether or not a property is subject to Mello-Roos, since it must be disclosed as a part of a transaction.